 The festival originated from a belief of Thai people: Water will wash away bad thoughts and actions of the old year and bring good lucks in the new year, so the festival is all about cleaning and a fresh start.
 People clean their houses and wash the Buddhist statues with flower-scented water and the young folk pays their respect to the elder by respectfully pouring water over their hands.

-What to remember?
+What to know about Songkran?

-The New Year in Laos - known as Bun Pi Mai - is almost as splashy as the celebrations over in neighboring Thailand, but getting soaked in Laos is a more gentle process than in Bangkok.
+The New Year in Laos - known as Bun Pi Mai - is almost as splashy as the celebrations over in neighboring Thailand, but getting soaked in Laos is more gentle than in Bangkok.
 The celebration lasts three days in April – the middle of the hot summer season.
-During Bun Pi Mai, Lao people clean their house and the Buddha images in the temples.
+During Bun Pi Mai, people cook Lao food and clean their houses and the Buddha images in the temples.
 They pour jasmine-scented water on the elders first, then on friends and others on the streets.
 Foreigners are not exempt from this treatment, so if you're in Laos during Bun Pi Mai, do expect to be soaked by passing teenagers, who'll give you the wet treatment from buckets of water, hoses, or high-pressure water guns.

 “Thgnai Loeung Sak" is the last day of the festival which is also the first day of New Year.
 Devotees bathe Buddha statues in a ceremony called “Pithi Srang Preah” as a symbol of washing bad action away.
 They also wash the elders and monks with perfumed water to ask them for forgiveness for any mistake made during the old year and obtain from them best wishes on longevity, happiness, and prosperity in life.

-Water splashing is considered the most interesting activity of the festival.
-Burmese people believe that it will wash away the impurity which had accumulated over the past year and greet New year with a purity of mind and body.
+Water splashing is considered the most exciting activity of the festival.
+Burmese people believe that it will wash away the impurity which had accumulated over the past year and greet the New Year with a purity of mind and body.
 Since the old time of Bagan, the festival of water has been very popular among the people, the nobles, and the rulers.
-In the past, the Burmese used the foliage of apple leaves, dip them into the scented water in a bowl or a silver bowl and then sprinkle on the other.
+In the past, the Burmese used the foliage of apple leaves, dip them into the scented water in a bowl or a silver bowl, and then sprinkle them on the other.
 The leaves have represented the symbol of good luck which will bring blessings to both people are sprinkled and the sprinklers.

-What to remember?
+What to know about Thiongyan?